‘Double Shot At Love’ Star Maria Elizondo Displays Her Gorgeous Body In A Low-Cut Blouse & Tiny Green Skirt

 Double Shot at Love star Maria Elizondo displayed her gorgeous body in a low-cut blouse and tiny green skirt to the delight of her Instagram followers who hit the “like” button on the snap over 49,000 times thus far.
-The former flame of Jersey Shore star Vinny Guadagnino looks smoking hot in the snap, where she teased her followers with a question that seemed innocent but was filled with innuendoes.
+The former flame of Jersey Shore star Vinny Guadagnino looked smoking hot in the snap as she teased her followers with a question that seemed innocent but was filled with innuendoes.

 In the photograph, the reality television star looked off-camera.